grahamstark/Visualisations.jl/README.md

 I don't plan on there being a full blown web user interface for all the model's hundreds of parameters.
 Interfaces like that are very boring to write (I've [done a few](https://virtual-worlds.biz/).. ), and no-one actually uses them - for detailed work a reproducable environment like [Dr. Watson](https://juliadynamics.github.io/DrWatson.jl/dev/) is likely a better bet.
 Instead, I'm going to make a series of small, single screen, interfaces in [Pluto](https://plutojl.org/) and [Dash](https://dash-julia.plotly.com/) on particular topics.

+The first of these is this Dash-based [Universal Credit vs Legacy Benefits Budget Constraint Simulator](https://stb.virtual-worlds.scot/bcd/).

 ![BC Demo](https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/docs/bc1.gif)

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://grahamstark.github.io/Visualisations.jl/stable)